cledic/Acqua_SAMA5D3/README.md

 =============

 I'm having some problems using high resolution timer.
-Here I put some code I try to use, but without result.
+Here I put some code I try to use, but without success.